isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-submit.md

    1. Click  **... > Edit** next to the ad name.

-   1. Once the ad settings open, copy the numeric ad key in the URL that is displayed in the browser's address bar.
+   1. Once the ad settings open, copy the alphanumeric ad key in the URL that is displayed in the browser's address bar.

       For example, in the following URL, the ad key is `3NtNC5ZbaGZtqbei8jD3`